Menu

 • Documents showing you have accommodation (like a lease)

-Good to know: If your application for a residence permit is declined, you have eight days from the moment you received the notification to submit an appeal to the regional directorate of the Office for Immigration and Nationality that processed your application.
-The appeal takes another 30 days to be processed.
+If your application for a residence permit is declined, you have eight days from the moment you receive the notification to submit an appeal.
+Procedures and deadlines may vary by office or consulate.

 Useful link: